gravitational/gravity/docs/6.x/overview.md

    to publish downloadable images.
 Gravity Enterprise users can also use Gravity Hub to manage the publishing and distribution of Cluster Images.
 3. Deploy and install the Cluster Image onto any supported Linux-based infrastructure ("Gravity Cluster" or "Cluster").
-4. Securely connect to any cluster to monitor health, provide automatic updates, remote support, etc.
+4. Securely connect to any Cluster to monitor health, provide automatic updates, remote support, etc.

 ## Packaging